abraham2512/community-catalog/pipelines/update-jira-status/README.md

 This pipeline is typically used in conjunction with other pipelines in the release process:

 1. **Build Pipeline**: Generates the build artifacts and build information
-2. **Advisory Publication Pipeline**: Publishes the advisory and provides the advisory URL
-3. **update-jira-status Pipeline**: Updates JIRA issues with build and advisory information
+2. **update-jira-status Pipeline**: Updates JIRA issues with build information

 ## Future Enhancements